* Easily reachable in few hours from major U.S. airports *

 * An affordable chance to visit exclusive celebrity island *

-* Dinner in local restaurant every evening *
+* Dinner in new local restaurant every evening *

 * Fresh bread from local bakery every morning *

-* Mini vans for exploring the island *
+* Mini vans and cars available for exploring the island *

 * Some of the world’s best beaches *